In Search of Perfect Consonance: Synopsis

 The documentary delves into the origins and legacy of the Asian Youth Orchestra, founded by Richard Pontzious with support from legendary violinist Yehudi Menuhin.
 At the time of its inception, China and Vietnam were engaged in a border war, Sino-Japanese relations were strained, and tensions persisted across the Taiwan Strait.
 In this challenging geopolitical climate, Pontzious envisioned an orchestra that would transcend political divisions and unite young musicians through their shared passion for classical music.

 The film follows today's young musicians from the Asian Youth Orchestra during an intense summer program of rehearsals and a three-week concert tour of Asia.
 Selected from thousands of applicants across the region, the students overcame national and cultural differences, learning to listen and work with their fellow musicians, allowing them to reconnect with their shared passion for music.
 This passion not only allows their talents to bloom but also creates deep bonds between them.
 The close bonds between musicians are at the heart of the Asian Youth Orchestra and form the basis of the story explored in the film, delving into the origins and inspirations behind the creation of the Asian Youth Orchestra, with the hope of uniting Asia through a common passion for classical music.
 Therefore, it seems appropriate that the piece being prepared by the young orchestra for their three-week concert tour is nothing less than the last movement of Beethoven's 9th Symphony, one that emphasizes brotherhood and, as young Taiwanese bass trombonist Shao Hua Wu says, is "full of hope."

 Production

 Filming took place during the summer of 2015, starting in June and concluding in mid-August.
-The majority of the filming occurred in Hong Kong, with multiple locations including the Hong Kong Coliseum, the Peak, and the Hong Kong Academy of Performing Arts.
-Additional footage was captured at the Tokyo City Concert Hall during the final performance of their three-week concert tour of Asia.
+The majority of the filming occurred in Hong Kong, with multiple locations including the Hong Kong Coliseum, the Peak, and the Hong Kong Academy for Performing Arts.
+Additional footage was captured at the Tokyo Opera City Concert Hall during the final performance of their three-week concert tour of Asia.